ITC Entertainment: List of ITC Entertainment productions and distributions

 ITC produced and distributed a wide range of content across both film and television, over several decades.
 ITC productions and distributions crossed many different genres – from historical adventure, to spy-fi and action, and later into both children's and adult science-fiction – as well as films covering many different subjects.

 The ITC Distributions page offers a complete list of ITC produced and distributed programmes.

 Filmography

 Studios

 ITC had no studios of its own.
 Programmes were made in several facilities but most notably at ABPC's Elstree film studios (not to be confused with ATV's nearby Clarendon Road Studios, Borehamwood, which was a live/videotape facility, and now known as BBC Elstree).
-However, the MGM-British Studios complex at Borehamwood, the Rank Organisation's Pinewood and Shepperton Studios were also used.

-'Ghost Squad' was made at the Independent Artists Studio in Beaconsfield.
+However, the MGM-British Studios complex at Borehamwood, and the Rank Organisation's Pinewood and Shepperton Studios were also used.
+Ghost Squad was made at the Independent Artists Studio in Beaconsfield.